MaciejSalamonski/SNIN/README.md

 ### matplotlib - plotting charts
 ### tabulate - displaying tables

-## Command to install: pip install moduleName
+## Command to install: pip3 install moduleName
 ### Example: pip3 install numpy

 ## If there is not pip on your computer (linux)